MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 Perform penetration testing to find security gaps by gathering information, analyzing vulnerabilities, and reporting.
 We recommend that you follow the industry guidelines provided in [Penetration Testing Execution Standard (PTES)](http://www.pentest-standard.org/index.php/Main_Page) to address common scenarios and the activities required to establish a baseline.

 The penetration test practitioner should have a deep understanding of on-premises and Azure networking to ensure that the yearly segmentation tests are covered extensively.
 Extend the test methodology to in-cluster networks.
-This requires strong experience with Kubernetes networking concepts.
+This person requires strong experience with Kubernetes networking concepts.

 The tests must cover the application and data layers running in the CDE.

 In a penetration testing exercise, the practitioners might need access to sensitive data for the entire organization.
-Follow the rules of engagement to make sure that access and the intent are not misused.
+Follow the rules of engagement to make sure that access and the intent aren't misused.
 For guidance about planning and executing simulated attacks, see [Penetration Testing Rules of Engagement](https://www.microsoft.com/msrc/pentest-rules-of-engagement).

 ### Requirement 11.4

 Use intrusion-detection and/or intrusion-prevention techniques to detect and/or prevent intrusions into the network.
-Monitor all traffic at the perimeter of the cardholder data environment as well as at critical points in the cardholder data environment, and alert personnel to suspected compromises.
+Monitor all traffic at the perimeter of the cardholder data environment and at critical points in the cardholder data environment.
+Alert personnel to suspected compromises.

 #### Your responsibilities

-Protect the AKS cluster by inspecting inbound traffic.
-One way is through the use of a web application firewall (WAF).
+Protect the AKS cluster by inspecting inbound traffic using a web application firewall (WAF).
 In this architecture, Azure Application Gateway with integrated WAF prevents intrusion.
 Use the **prevent** mode to actively block the detected intrusions and attacks.
 Don't just use **detect** mode.
 For more information, see [Best practices for network connectivity and security in Azure Kubernetes Service (AKS)](/azure/aks/operator-best-practices-network).

 An alternate option is to use intrusion-detection and/or intrusion-prevention capabilities in Azure Firewall Premium.
 For more information, see [IDPS](/azure/firewall/premium-features#idps).